AlanYnov/movies-api/README.md

 1. **Clone the Repository:** Clone this repository to your local machine.

-2. **Environment Configuration:** Create a `.env` file at the root of the project and configure your environment variables, including database connection details, API keys, and other settings.
+2. **Environment Configuration:** Create a `.env` file at the root of the project and configure your environment variables, including database connection details, API keys, and other settings, more details [here](#environment-variables).

 3. **Install Dependencies:** Run `npm install` to install all project dependencies.